skylee01244/3D-League/README.md

 How To Build:
 1) Install CMake https://cmake.org/download/
-2) Open the project folder in the terminal
+2) Navigate to Your Project Directory
+Open your terminal and navigate to the project directory where `CMakeLists.txt` is located.
 3) Build using CMake
 > For a multi-configuration generator (Windows)
 ```